garrandall/popular-music-data/tracks/fire-baby-i-m-on-fire-andy-kim.md

 What were doin just can't be wrong

 It burns me like a fire
-Sweet pain dont let me go
+Sweet pain don't let me go
 Ah, you take me so much higher
 Than Ive ever been before

-Baby, babe, I want you, oh, my babe, ooh;
+Baby, babe, I want you, oh, my babe, oh
 Take me now, Got to have your love right now

 Fire, baby, Im on fire